| MaltaWildPlants.com by Stephen Mifsud |

 Red List 1989:

-Not listed in the Flora section of the National Red Data Book (Lanfranco, 1989)
+Not listed in the Red Data Book of the Maltese Islands

 This herbaceous and rather low plant have an erect stem of about 20cm in length with few irregular branches mostly present at the inflorescences part.
 The stem, leaves and to a larger extent the flower stalks have white, wool-like hairs also referred to as floccose hairs.